25 Collocations that Describe Personality

-Ex: Gregory has an outgoing personality and he enjoys meeting new people.
+Ex: I presume Gregory has an outgoing personality because he enjoys meeting new people.

 Meaning: desperately strong ambition.

-Ex: He had a burning ambition to become a professional athlete.
+Ex: Brian had a burning ambition of becoming a professional athlete when he gets older

-Ex: Sometimes you need to be a risk-taker if you want to make progress at work.
+Ex: Sometimes you need to be a risk-taker, especially if you want to make progress at work.

 Shy and retiring